 The type of annuity you own dictates whether you can roll or transfer the annuity over into an IRA without tax penalties.
-You can move your qualified annuity without penalty; the Internal Revenue Service will hit you with a penalty if you try to move your non-qualified annuity into an IRA account.
+If you want to transfer an annuity to an IRA, you must first determine whether your annuity is qualified or non-qualified.
+You can move your qualified annuity without penalty, but the Internal Revenue Service will hit you with a penalty if you try to move your non-qualified annuity into an IRA account.

-A qualified annuity mirrors a traditional IRA in that you fund the annuity with pre-tax dollars.
+A qualified annuity, such as a TSA tax sheltered annuity, mirrors a traditional IRA in that you fund the annuity with pre-tax dollars.
 The IRS dubs this type of annuity “qualified” because it might qualify you for tax deductions on your contributions.
 It is also called a qualified annuity because it is usually set up by your employer and sits in a qualified employer-sponsored retirement plan, such as a 401(k) or 403(b).

 If you bought the annuity yourself, you have a non-qualified annuity.
 A non-qualified annuity is funded with after-tax dollars and does not sit within any qualified retirement plan, such as your 401(k) or an IRA.
 Much like Roth retirement plans, the distributions from a non-qualified annuity are not taxed because you paid taxes on the money when you bought the annuity.

 You can’t transfer or roll over a non-qualified annuity because it doesn't sit within a qualified retirement plan.
 You can cash out your non-qualified annuity and use the funds to open an IRA, but you’ll get dinged with any early surrender fees the annuity holder charges, plus the 10 percent IRS early distribution tax penalty if you are under 59-and-a-half years old.
 You might also be restricted on how much you can actually move into an IRA and pay additional fees if you withdraw more than the IRS-designated annual limits to deposit into an IRA.